wtnwin111/interview/src/com/interview/books/fgdsb/README.md

 17. [G] **Merge Two BST**: You are given two balanced binary search trees.
 Write a function that merges the two given balanced
     BSTs into a balanced binary search tree.
 Your merge function should take O(M+N) time and O(1) space.

-    *HINT: first flatten BST into linkedlist, then merge the two sorted linkedlist, then build the new BST.*
+    *HINT: first flatten BST into linkedlist, then merge the two sorted linkedlist, then build the new BST.*   *NEED*

         Flatten: use DummyNode and do in-order traversal and keep tracking last visited.
         Build BST: divide by length, if length == 0 return null, else length == 1, reset right and return the node,